oerlep/data-reduction-llm-in-pm/README.md

 # Towards Data-Efficient Large Language Model Explanations for Process Mining

-This repository contains all relevant data and results as presented in the paper 'Towards Data-Efficient Large Language Model Explanations for Process Mining', submitted to the [BPM 2025 Conference](https://www.bpm2025seville.org/).
+This repository contains all relevant data and results as presented in the paper 'Towards Data-Efficient Large Language Model Explanations for Process Mining', submitted to the [BPMDS 2025 Working Conference](https://sites.google.com/view/bpmds/).

 ## General information
 In the ``code`` folder, the used algorithms for the data pre-processing and explanation-judgment generation can be found.